Queenstown, Singapore: Forfar Heights

 Forfar House, or Block 39, was built in 1956 by the Singapore Improvement Trust (SIT) as a 14-storey block (which at that time was the tallest residential building in Singapore, holding the record until the building of a 20-story block at Selegie in 1963).
 Also known as Chap Si Lao, it was an early part of the mixed height development of the area.
 The new blocks at Forfar Heights are featured with blue glazing and blue floodlights at the roofline, reminiscent of the early days, where many units were characterised by the blue glass in their windows, by which the district was acquired its Hokkien name Lam Po Lay.

-Block 39, Forfar Square, had 106 three-room-flats, four shops, and an eating house, until it was demolished in the early 2000s together with the surrounding SIT blocks under the Selective en bloc Redevelopment Scheme (SERS).
-Currently, the new Forfar Heights consists of two 40-storey blocks (Blk 48, 52) and three 30-storey blocks (Blk 49–51).
-Residency was offered to residents from the old Forfar House and Blocks 6A & 6B Margaret Drive in 1996, and residents from Block 172–175 Stirling Road & Block 96 Margaret Drive in 2001.
-The new blocks were launched on Tree Planting Day 2005 and SERS Completion Ceremony on 6 November 2005 with guest of honour, Minister Mentor Lee Kuan Yew and Member of Parliament for Tanjong Pagar GRC.
+Block 39, Forfar Square, had 106 three-room-flats, four shops, and an eating house, until it was demolished in the early 2000s together with the surrounding SIT blocks under the Selective En bloc Redevelopment Scheme (SERS).
+The new Forfar Heights consists of two 40-storey blocks (Blk 48, 52) and three 30-storey blocks (Blk 49–51).
+The new flats was offered to residents from the old Forfar House and Blocks 6A & 6B Margaret Drive in 1996, and residents from Block 172–175 Stirling Road and Block 96 Margaret Drive in 2001.
+The new blocks were launched on Tree Planting Day 2005 and SERS Completion Ceremony on 6 November 2005 with guest of honour, Minister Mentor Lee Kuan Yew who was a Member of Parliament for Tanjong Pagar Group Representation Constituency (GRC).

 The name for Forfar Heights had its origin from Forfar Square, which like most Queenstown street names, was connected to the British royal family.
 The name Forfar comes from The Royal Burgh of Forfar, a Scottish town near the childhood home of Queen Elizabeth the Queen Mother.

 Demographics

 Being the first satellite HDB town in Singapore, Queenstown has one of the highest proportions of elderly aged 65 and above.
 Many of the residents live in smaller 2-room and 3-room flats.
 As a result, Queenstown earned its reputation as an "elderly town".

 Further developments in Dawson located in Princess Estate have attracted many young Singaporeans to this area in the 2000s as part of the urban renewal efforts.
 It was announced in 2006 that Margaret Drive will be developed into a modern district with amenities.

 Due to the comparatively longer heritage of Queenstown district, local community has flourished.
 Various online communities such as MyQueenstown have been introduced by the local, independent parts of the district.
-This has certainly changed the image of the district.